39 Valentine’s Day Ideas on a Budget

 Spark conversation with your loved one by immersing yourselves in the art world.
 Unlike restaurants, museums don’t typically hike up prices on Valentine’s Day.
 In fact, many offer free days to the general public or suggested donations rather than a set entry price.
 Our suggestion?
 Visit a museum that’s open at night for an “after dark” vibe.

 Reach new heights in your relationship with a rock-climbing session at an indoor gym.
 Doing something physically challenging together is a great way to connect, which is why some folks say that the couple that sweats together, stays together.

 If you’re musically inclined, why not serenade your sweetie with love songs at your favorite karaoke bar?
 If you like the idea but can’t carry a tune, don’t be shy.
 Sometimes laughter is the best way to someone’s heart.

-Did you know some restaurants are offering to-go cups of boozy beverages?
+Cheap Valentine's Day ideas can include your four-legged best friend, too.
+Did you know some restaurants offer to-go cups of boozy beverages?
 If it’s an option in your state, grab a drink with your loved one and your pooch, and go for a nice long walk.
 Don’t forget to bring a special treat for the pups.

 Are you and your honey craving a getaway?
 A road trip can be the perfect romantic escape you need.
-Download your favorite podcasts, gas up the car, and drive to an area you both know and love.
-If your day ends with a six-pack and a sunset on the beach, even better.
+Download your favorite podcasts, gas up the car and drive to an area you both know and love.
+If your day ends with a sunset on the beach, even better.